This is the multi-page printable view of this section.

 2 - Knowledge Base (KB) API

-The VFB Knowledge Base (KB) stores large-scale synaptic connectivity data and related annotations.
+The VFB Knowledge Base (KB) provides specialized storage and query capabilities for VFB-specific data and annotations.

 Browser Access